nikarav/evil-corp/Requirements/Software_Requirements.md

 Profit
 ------

+**NOTE:** The following section presents a plan for the whole life cylcle of the application.
+At the current phase, we will ***not implement advertisments and paid promotional features.***

 ### Ways of making profit
 - **5% of the paid amount**,for each payment, is reserved as service fee.
 So the stakeholder receives the 95% of the actual payment.
 - **Advertisements** of 3rd party companies.